cclib/cclib.github.io/_sources/data_notes.txt

 The attribute ``atomcharges`` contains the atomic partial charges as taken from the output file.
 Since these charges are arbitrary and depend on the details of a population analysis, this attribute is dictionary containing any number of various atomic charges.
 The keys in this dictionary are strings naming the population analysis, and the values are arrays of rank 1 and contain the actual charges.

-Currently, cclib parses Mulliken, Lowdin and NPA charges, whose respective dictionary keys are ''mulliken'', ''lowdin'' and ''natural''.
+Currently, cclib parses Mulliken, Lowdin and NPA charges, whose respective dictionary keys are ``mulliken``, ``lowdin`` and ``natural``.

 * Not that in practice these may differ somewhat from the values cclib calculates in the various [[calculation methods]].

 atomcoords
 ----------

-The attribute '''atomcoords''' contains the atomic coordinates as taken from the output file.
+The attribute ``atomcoords`` contains the atomic coordinates as taken from the output file.
 This is a Numeric array of rank 3, with a shape (n,m,3) where n is 1 for a single point calculation and >=1 for a geometry optimisation and m is the number of atoms.

 **Gaussian**: for geometry optimisations, the "Standard orientation" sections are extracted.